Hardwick Hall Elizabethan mansion built by Bess of Hardwick. Chesterfield, Derbyshire.

 How to get there

 Hardwick Hall lies to the East of the M1, east of Chesterfield.
 From Chesterfield take the A617 to the M1 and Mansfield.
 At the M1 roundabout go right round the roundabout and take the last exit.
 From there the Hall is signposted.
-Car parking costs £2 per vehicle.
+Car parking costs £2 per vehicle - free to NT members.

 By Bus: There is no bus to Hardwick Hall, but the 96 bus from Chesterfield goes to Hardstoft, west of the entrance to the park.
 From there it is a pleasant 2 km walk (mostly uphill) to the Hall.
 The Sheffield/Chesterfield-Nottingham 737 and 747 buses also go near - get off at Glapwell - from there it is a 2km walk though the park.